 Chicago Women in Philanthropy (CWIP) is a community of philanthropic, corporate-giving, and nonprofit women.
 Our members are passionate about helping other women advance in society.
-Our mission is to educate and encourage philanthropy by facilitating dialogue and uncommon connections that positively impact the lives of women and girls.
+Our mission is to advocate and encourage philanthropy by facilitating dialogue and uncommon connections that positively impact the lives of women and girls.

 A hallmark of the organization is that egos and titles are checked at the proverbial door so that open conversations can take place between members of different levels and backgrounds.
 As a volunteer driven organization, we work together to make the following programs possible by serving on committees:

 · Programs: Our, Annual Luncheon, Annual Meeting, networking forums, workshops, panels and ongoing advocacy offer opportunities for continued learning, professional development and networking.
 Learn more about our programs.

 All CWIP activities are funded by membership dues, special grants, contributions, in-kind contributions, workshop fees and program fees.